jf2978/crypto-eng-assignment/README.md

 From there, we could build log-based alerts per API endpoint that'd trigger on expected errors as well as a general health-check ping that could regularly check that the service is returning OK responses where we expect it to.

-Lots of how these would be communicated are then team dependent -- maybe these alerts hook into particular slack channels for the team to respond to, or generate a ticket
+Lots of how these would be communicated are then team dependent -- maybe these alerts hook into particular slack channels for the team to respond to, or generate a bug ticket, etc.